 Our Camp Director is Ms. Annette, who has been our Camp Coordinator for 13 years and previously was our preschool director for 18 years.
 Ms. Annette brings a vast knowledge of working with kids and having fun.
 She is also an expert at listening to parents and helping kids.
 Our staff is made up of young women & men 18 years of age or older.
 They have been chosen to work camp because of their experience, creativity, caring and interest in a career of this type.
 Camp staff has been through a two-week long training session that includes a variety of topics such as safety, leadership, activity planning, interaction with kids, CPR/First Aid, Child Development, and group dynamics and having fun!
 Most of our staff returns each year.
 We have a great summer planned for your kids!

-Fees: Fees listed are per camper, per session; Sessions are two weeks long.
+Fees: Fees listed are per camper, per session week.

 *Fees subject to change

 Week 1: May 31-June 3 (No Camp 5/30)

 *Session dates subject to change without notice.
 Changes in School District #118 schedule may effect programs.

 May 31-June 3: Jurassic Camp

 An historic adventure through the ice age as we learn of large lizards and feathered friends, go on a dinosaur egg hunt, egg stomp, learn the dino whip and make our own fossils.
 There will be an erupting dinosaur volcano, fizzy dinosaur eggs and paleontologist dig.

 June 6-June 10: Captain W and the Superheroes

 It’s an adventure through the tanks, landmines obstacle course as you discover your Super Hero status through competitions between groups.
 You will solve the mysteries of Spider-Man’s web, the Human Knot and Gotham City Marshmallow Towers.